DreamMoonCai/KYukiReflection/docs-source/src/en/api/features.md

         returnType = UnitType
     }.count(num = 1)
     // Specify the type and style of the method
-    // As well as the modifier and VagueType
+    // As well as the modifier and VagueKotlin
     // And the number count that exists in the current class method {
         modifiers { isPrivate && isStatic.not() }
-        param(BooleanType, VagueType, VagueType, StringClass)
+        param(BooleanKClass, VagueKotlin, VagueKotlin, StringKClass)
         returnType = UnitType
     }.count(num = 1)
     // Directly specify the number of all methods that exist in the current class count